vEnhance/1802/src/work.typ

 #soln[
   We do both parts; to prevent drowning in subscripts, we'll use $cal(C)$ and $bf(r)$ for the curve and parametrization for each part.

+  Before jumping into the calculation, look at @fig-work-ex1 to get a sense of what's going on.
+  The blue arc has mixed signs: near the start and end of the arc, the dot products we're adding are positive as the small arrows line up well with the blue path.
+  But we're moving against the current near the top.
+  Since the arrows near the start on longer, you might guess the work integral is a small positive number, and you'd be right.

+  Meanwhile, along the brown arrow, all the arrows are perpendicular to our trajectory.
+  We should expect the total work to thus be $0$, and indeed it is.

   #figure(
     image("figures/work-ex1.png", width: auto),